 A Risk Bow Tie Analysis is a useful model to assist in the identification of KRIs and KCIs, and to understand their connection to KPIs.
 The following diagram demonstrates where KRIs and KCIs sit in an analysis of the causes and consequences of a risk event, and how it connects to KPIs.

-Watch our informative webinar on this subject to see how you can apply this diagram to a simple business example with a clear business objective and a risk event, and discover how KRIs and KCIs can help a business achieve its objectives more efficiently by managing and controlling potential risks.
+Watch our On-Demand Webinar on this subject to see how you can apply this diagram to a simple business example with a clear business objective and a risk event, and discover how KRIs and KCIs can help a business achieve its objectives more efficiently by managing and controlling potential risks.

 Outlined below are key steps in developing and deploying KRIs in your organisation.